SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    Return values can be ignored,
    but a function that says it will return a value must always do so.
-   A function with a defined return type cannot allow control to fall out of the bottom of the function without returning a value, and attempting to do so will result in a compile-time error.
+   A function with a defined return type can't allow control to fall out of the bottom of the function without returning a value, and attempting to do so will result in a compile-time error.